0xAkuti/catlas/README.md

-# CATLAS
+# Calas

-Catlas is a playful social app that helps you explore your neighborhood and the world.
+Catlas is a playful social app that lets you explore your neighborhood and the world.
 Snap a street cat, pin it on the map, and share the joy with cat lovers everywhere.
+Built in ETHIstanbul Sep 2025.

 ## The Problem We're Solving